How To Setup Email Alerts (DVR)

 2-Step Verification FAQ Gmail

-If you are still having trouble receiving email alerts from your DVR you may have "2-Step Verification" enabled or "Allow Less Secure Apps" disabled on your email account inhibiting access of your email account.
+If you are still having trouble receiving email alerts from your DVR you may have "2-Step Verification" enabled or "Allow Less Secure Apps" disabled on your email account inhibiting access to your email account.
 To fix the issue, follow the steps provided below.

 Login to your Gmail account and view your inbox open.
 In a new tab, go to "https://myaccount.google.com/